 It is thought that people have been heralding the arrival of spring with a celebration of eggs long before the arrival of Christianity and the observance of Easter.
 No matter your religious views, the arrival of spring is a universally joyous occasion and the dyeing of eggs need not be tied exclusively to Easter.

-So in celebration of Spring and the incredible egg, why not take a Saturday morning in the kitchen with the kids and experiment with natural dying?
-Below we outline a very easy, kid-friendly, safe exercise in natural dying that will give you the sweetest pastels in the Easter basket.
-Most of the ingredients are likely already in your pantry!
+So in celebration of spring and the incredible egg, why not take a Saturday morning in the kitchen with the kids and experiment with natural dying?
+Below we outline a very easy, kid-friendly, safe exercise in natural dying that will give you the sweetest pastels in one’s Easter basket and beyond.
+Bonus points: Most of the ingredients are likely already in your pantry!